Child Dependency Mediation With DCF: Unique Characteristics

 However, by not consenting to the plan the offending parent can still voluntarily complete the case plan and receive a trial date.
 At the trial, the parent can show his or her substantial compliance with the case plan, while not forfeiting the ability to obtain a “not dependent” finding (the equivalent of a “not guilty” finding).

 On the other hand, by consenting to a case plan, the child is immediately deemed dependent, and DCF can arbitrarily extend the case plan requirements with impunity.
 In fact, I have witnessed DCF “move the goalposts” and delay reunification for several months, or even years, once it has obtained the parent’s consent.
 For these reasons, I rarely advise my dependency clients to consent to a case plan at the mediation.
 When should a parent consent?
 A parent should only consent to the safety plan at the DCF mediation when the factual strength of the petition for dependency is overwhelming, and the proposed case plan is unusually generous.
 However, the confluence of these two factors seldom occurs.

 How to Get Help

-If you have questions about your dependency case, I encourage you to call AAA Family Law at (407) 260-6001, and schedule an initial consultation by phone or at our Altamonte Springs office.
+If you have questions about your dependency case, I encourage you to call AAA Family Law at (407) 260-6001, and schedule an initial child dependency lawyer consultation by phone or at our Altamonte Springs office.
 You will have an opportunity to explain your case and that will be followed by my plan of action to try to achieve your objectives.
 Then I will quote you a fixed attorney retainer fee before you make any payments or sign a contract, not an hourly rate whose total cost is unpredictable.

 Our attorney retention fees for child dependency cases with the Florida Department of Children and Families range from $3,600 to $6,000 depending on the complexity of the case.
 Read Family Lawyer Retainer Fees for more information on this subject.